 In most of these discovery provisions, the language establishing a special time limit for an unlawful detainer case is mixed with language specifying the time limit for other types of cases.
-See Code Civ.
-Proc. §§ 2030.020, 2030.260, 2031.020, 2031.030, 2031.260, 2033.020, 2033.250.
 This drafting technique creates ambiguities.
 The Law Revision Commission recommends that these ambiguities be eliminated by amending each provision to separately state the special time limit for an unlawful detainer case.

-The Commission also recommends amending a provision in which the special time limit for an unlawful detainer case is separately stated, but unclear in its application (Code Civ.
-Proc. § 2025.270).
-The proposed amendment would make clear that the twenty day notice requirement for a deposition involving production of personal records of a consumer applies even in an unlawful detainer case.
-The existing statutory scheme provides means of adjusting this requirement, related deadlines, and the unlawful detainer procedures to accommodate the particular circumstances of each case.
-The proposed amendment would also clarify how the statute applies when employment records of an employee are subpoenaed.
-Similar clarifying revisions would be made in several other discovery provisions.
+The Commission also recommends amending a provision in which the special time limit for an unlawful detainer case is separately stated, but is unclear in its application.
+The proposed amendment would eliminate this ambiguity; it would also clarify how the provision applies when employment records are subpoenaed.
+Similar clarifying revisions would be made in several other discovery provisions that fail to specify how to treat a request for employment records of an employee.